Gravitational back-reaction is magical: Magic in conformal field theories

 where $\kappa = \pur(\phi_a)^2/c(d,d_a)$ is some coefficient that depends on the details of $|\phi\rangle$.
 Note that $\partial_m\tilde{S}_m$ is negative in our convention.

 Since we argued that $\mathcal{M}_2(|\chi\rangle) \approx \mathcal{M}_2^{NL}(|\psi\rangle_{AB})$,

 for a CFT ground state.
-Therefore, if one uses the computable stabilizer R\'enyi entropy $\mathcal{M}_2$, we predict that the non-local magic scales linearly with both entanglement entropy and the additive anti-flatness $\partial_m\tilde{S}_m(\chi_A)|_{m=1}$ of the entanglement spectrum across $A$ and $B$.
+Therefore, if one uses the computable stabilizer R\'enyi entropy $\mathcal{M}_2$, we predict that the nonlocal magic scales linearly with both entanglement entropy and the additive antiflatness $\partial_m\tilde{S}_m(\chi_A)|_{m=1}$ of the entanglement spectrum across $A$ and $B$.
 In \cref{sec:numerics}, we numerically verify that this is indeed the case for an Ising CFT.

-\begin{remark} Notably, our reasoning for the \emph{area-law} scaling of exact magic, i.e. $\mathcal{M}^{(NL)}\sim S(A)$, and the non-flatness relation (\ref{eqn:NLMflatness}) does not rely on any particular properties of the CFT.
+\begin{remark} Notably, our reasoning for the \emph{area-law} scaling of exact magic, i.e. $\mathcal{M}^{(NL)}\sim S(A)$, and the nonflatness relation (\ref{eqn:NLMflatness}) does not rely on any particular properties of the CFT.
 Indeed, as long as one can concentrate the magic from $A$ to $\partial A$ using the kind of unitary distillation procedure, this area law would also hold for gapped system with entanglement area law.
-The anti-flatness relation is also similar to the area law scaling of entanglement spread\cite{Anshu_2022}. \end{remark}
+The antiflatness relation is also similar to the area law scaling of entanglement spread\cite{harrow_2002_tight,Coudron_2019_entanglement,harrow_2010_entanglement,Anshu_2022_entanglement,Bennett_2014_reverse}. \end{remark}